Estimated reading time: 24 minutes

 I haven’t done a proper grocery shop since before Christmas.

-I can get hubby to pick up the “really good sales” on produce, to round out what we have, on his way home from work.
+I’ll ask my hubby to pick up the “outstanding sales” on produce to round out what we have on his way home from work.

 The whole week’s groceries were less than $15!

-It’s amazing how very little we actually NEED when we have a well-stocked pantry and freezer.
+It’s incredible how little we NEED when we have a well-stocked pantry and freezer.

-I use the loss leaders in the flyers to make a first draft of my grocery list.
+I use the loss leaders in the flyers to make the first draft of my grocery list.

-Next I make my meal plan and try to reduce the number of items, on my second draft of the grocery list, that I actually need to prepare the week’s meal plan.
+Next, I make my meal plan and try to reduce the number of items on my second draft of the grocery list that I need to prepare for the week’s meal plan.

-My third draft of the weekly list is made after I look at the pantry to figure out how many meals could I make that do not require any items be bought and then substitute a few meals that require no new purchases into my weekly meal plan.
+I determine how many meals I could make that do not require any items to be bought and then substitute a few meals that require no new purchases into my weekly meal plan.

-After I make our month-end deposits this month, I will send off our annual contributions to the joint non-registered brokerage account, our TFSAs and RRSPs.
-The more I can squeeze into our long term investments every year, the happier I am.
+After making our month-end deposits, I will send our annual contributions to the joint non-registered brokerage account, TFSAs, and RRSPs.
+The more I squeeze into our long-term investments yearly, the happier I am.

-I’m not perfect so I try and limit my opportunities to fail.
+I’m not perfect, so I limit my opportunities to fail.
 LOL Out of sight, out of mind works well for me.

 I guess there’s no rest for the wicked!
 LOL

-On the plus side, hubby and I had the 1st of our 5 trips this month and all it cost was 1 tank of gas plus roughly $100 from our Entertainment and Gift Savings to treat ourselves to three lunches out and $20 grocery money for our room snacks and beverages.
+On the plus side, Hubby and I had the 1st of our five trips this month, and all it cost was one tank of gas plus roughly $100 from our Entertainment and Gift Savings.

-I had extra money saved up for our summer gas needs, so we didn’t actually have to touch our vacation savings at all!
+I had extra money for our summer gas needs, so we didn’t have to touch our vacation savings!
 Woo Hoo! < Picture me doing a happy dance!>

-I used Marriott Bonvoy points to pay for our 3 nights of hotel and that included a hot breakfast daily and evening hors d’oeurves & milk/chocolate milk/soft drinks/bottled water.
+I used Marriott Bonvoy points to pay for our three nights at the hotel, including a hot breakfast daily and evening hours deserves & milk/chocolate milk/soft drinks/bottled water.

-I bring a kettle and an assortment of teas and boullions so that I can kick back & enjoy a hot cup of something with my snack before bedtime.
+I bring a kettle and an assortment of teas and billions so that I can kick back & enjoy a hot cup of something with my snack before bedtime.

-Our bathroom renovation is becoming more expensive than first planned, so we cut back on a few things and we’ll add them later.
+Our bathroom renovation is becoming more expensive than first planned, so we cut back on a few things and will add them later.

 Isn’t this always the way with home renovations!?

-Our ‘Everything Else’ category, this month, included cake supplies, clothing, birthday gifts, household items, holiday craft supplies and a weekend getaway to Kalahari with the kids.
+The ‘Everything Else’ category included cake supplies, clothing, birthday gifts, household items, holiday craft supplies, and a weekend getaway to Kalahari with the kids.

-Thankfully, we had some cash banked from last month, so we didn’t have to rely on credit cards, which is my new financial goal in life!
+Thankfully, we had some cash banked from last month, so we didn’t have to rely on credit cards, which is my new financial goal!

 – We paid for a weekend getaway with the kids (which we’ll be enjoying in May)